|Category||Administration and Management|

 - not be exposed to prejudice based upon ethnicity, sexual orientation, gender, gender identity, age, ability, lifestyle, or experience

-- choose whether or not, and to what extent, they wish to participate in any reporting or investigations proceedings
+- choose whether or not, and to what extent, they wish to participate in University support or disciplinary processes

-- have access to confidential resources, including an advocate who is separate from those investigating their complaint (they may also choose any person to advocate on their behalf in addition to or instead of any Te Whare Tāwharau advocate provided under 3(a)ix below)
+- have access to confidential resources, including an advocate who is separate from those investigating their complaint (they may also choose any person to advocate on their behalf in addition to or instead of any Te Whare Tāwharau advocate provided under 3(a)ix below, which may include an OUSA Student Support advocate for student parties)

 - be provided with information about options for action and determine whether or not they wish to report to Police, and

-- in the case of students, have access to a Te Whare Tāwharau provided advocate to support them in accessing academic and related accommodations, including compassionate consideration and safety planning.
+- in the case of students, have access to a Te Whare Tāwharau provided advocate to support them in accessing academic and related accommodations (see clause 9).

 - Respondents to allegations of sexual misconduct have the right:

-- to the presumption that they have not breached this policy unless an investigation in which they have had the opportunity to be fully heard has determined otherwise, or they have admitted the breach
+- to the presumption that they have not breached this policy unless an investigation in which they have had the opportunity to be fully heard (which may be through processes in the criminal justice system) has determined otherwise, or they have admitted the breach

-- ito be treated with dignity and respect and, where relevant, to be dealt with in good faith in accordance with their employment agreement
+- to be treated with dignity and respect and, where relevant, to be dealt with in good faith in accordance with their employment agreement

-- to access confidential support independent from the staff investigating the complaint
+- to access confidential support independent from any staff investigating a complaint, which may include support for student respondents through OUSA Student Support

-- not to be exposed to prejudice based upon ethnicity, sexual orientation, gender, age, ability, lifestyle, or experience.
+- not to be exposed to prejudice based upon ethnicity, sexual orientation, gender, gender identity, age, ability, lifestyle, or experience.

-- Affected parties and others are free to make reports of sexual misconduct in the manner they choose, including to University staff (some other options are available at the end of this policy).
+- Affected parties and others are free to make disclosures of sexual misconduct in the manner they choose, including to University staff (some other options are available at the end of this policy).
 Students are encouraged to make use of the advice available from Te Whare Tāwharau.
+OUSA Student Support is also available for advice and support for students.

 - Confidential staff are not required to advise any other party of information they receive regarding sexual misconduct, but: